aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 }
 ```

-You are now ready to authenticate LDAP users into your application.
+Your application is now ready to authenticate LDAP users.